LoganBooker/sd-deepcache/README.md

 ## Improvements

-- Keyed-cache dictionary to handle situations where the batch size changes during diffusion.
+- Smart sub-caching based on stack inspection to handle situations where other addons sample the model during txt2img.
 This fixes errors such as `Expected size 2 but got size 1 for tensor number 1 in the list`, which is common when other extensions manipulate conditional/unconditional batching, such as Perturbed-Attention Guidance.
-- Cache interval power curve to increase the interval over time.
-A hard value to tune, but 4 works well when applying the cache from start to finish.
 - Forcing the cache on after a certain sigma, which helps to avoid one or more costly and usually unneeded caching steps near the end of diffusion.

 ## Parameters